Fox6935/-Kemono-EPUB-Creator/README.md

     *   Manually edit the filename, with the option to revert to dynamic generation.
 *   **Cover Image Support**: Optionally set a custom cover image URL for your EPUB (defaults to the creator's icon).
 *   **Progress Tracking**: Live progress updates during EPUB generation and image downloading.
-*   **Cross-Browser Compatibility**: Designed to work on Chromium-based browsers (Chrome, Brave, Edge) and Firefox.
+*   **Cross-Browser Compatibility**: Designed to work on both Firefox and Chromium-based browsers (Chrome, Brave, Edge).

 ## Installation

-This extension is not available on official browser stores.
-You can install it manually by loading it as an unpacked extension.
+This extension is <s>not available on official browser stores</s> now availible on the [Firefox store](https://addons.mozilla.org/en-US/firefox/addon/kemono-epub-creator/).
+You can install it manually on chromium browsers by loading it as an unpacked extension.

 ### For Chromium-based Browsers (Chrome, Brave, Edge, Opera, Vivaldi)